apache/drill/_docs/sql-reference/sql-commands/055-drop-table.md

        +-------+------------------------------+
        1 row selected (1.189 seconds)

-Drill returns the following error when the schema is not identified:
+If you do not identify the schema prior to issuing the DROP TABLE command, Drill returns the following error:

        0: jdbc:drill:zk=local> drop table donuts_json;